LU-FFY/todo_list/README.md

 - **`feature/completion-toggle`**
   Introduced a feature to mark individual tasks as completed using a `done` flag.

-- **`feature/ui-enhancements`**
-  Added visual and layout improvements using Flexbox, better text wrapping, and button responsiveness.

 - **`gh-pages`**
   Deployment branch for GitHub Pages — powering the live version.